Postgraduate Diploma in Genomic Medicine and Healthcare

 - Critically appraise a variety of broader peripheral issues surrounding genomic applications.

-- Develop a critical understanding of core principles and practice of clinical genetics & genomics.
+Develop a critical understanding of core principles and practice of clinical genetics and genomics.

 - Demonstrate the ability to incorporate in-depth knowledge of genetics to a variety of clinical practice situations.

 - Critically evaluate and apply emerging genomic/ molecular pathology in targeted therapy for rare genetic diseases.

 - Demonstrate expertise in the planning and delivery of a genomics led multi-disciplinary patient care plan.

 Develop a critical understanding and knowledge of genetics and genomics of reproduction including multi-disciplinary care of the high-risk pregnancy.

 Fundamentals of reproduction in the context of genomic medicine

 Diagnostic tools – prenatal, foetal medicine including antenatal aneuploidy screening